SirWumpus/post4/README.md

 - - -
 ### _rs
 ( -- `aaddr` `n` )
 Push the return stack base address and current depth.
-This stack is a fixed size (default 32 cells) and grows upward.
+This stack is a fixed size and grows upward.

 ### _rs_size
 ( -- `n`)